SamDaniel40/Amazon-Clone/README.md

-This is clone of the homepage of Amazon's website.
+This is a non responsive clone of the homepage of Amazon's website.
-It is not a responsive one.